hakkaninja/mitacs-take-home/README.md

 4. To run the frontend react app, navigate to the webclient folder `npm install` and `npm start` and run the frontend on a different port.
 5. To run tests on the frontend react app, navigate to the webclient folder and `npm test`

+# Implementation

+1. For the keyword search, I used a library called fuse.js that can take in a threshold and other parameters that allow you to tweak how precise you want the keyword search results to be.
+The lower this the threshold, the more precise the results.
+I decided to use a threshold that returned somewhat similar results as sometimes users can misspell their keywords.
+2. I decided to return all institution data when the app first starts up for the user.
+This way I can avoid pagination and just focus on the CRUD operations.
+All subsequent filters are client side filters not server side.

 # Further Improvements

 There are some other code bits I would've liked to include if there was more time.